FRRouting/frr/doc/user/vtysh.rst

     'write file' is issued.

     These commands need to be placed in :file:`vtysh.conf` to have any effect.
-    Note that since :file:`vtysh.conf` is not written by Frr itself, they therefore need to be manually placed in that file.
+    Note that since :file:`vtysh.conf` is not written by FRR itself, they therefore need to be manually placed in that file.

     This command has 3 states: